Getting Started

 Deployment

 users).
-These builds come with the auto-update
+These builds come with the auto-update feature enabled.
+To take advantage of this

 feature enterprise customers should ensure that group policies allow access over HTTPS (port 443) to

-Air-gapped desktop builds for commercial users are also available via an SFTP server.
-Once onboarded,
+Air-gapped desktop Commercial Builds for enterprise users are also available at https://tritium.legal/static/tritium-commercial.msi

-file will contain the filename of the latest release binary.
+There, the LATEST.txt file will contain the filename of the latest release binary.
 The Windows

-format generally following semantic versioning principles.
+distribution will be in x.y.z.msi format generally following semantic versioning principles.

 Each released version will also be contained in that directory.
 Nightly builds are available in the same

-directory as tritium-nightly.msi
+directory as tritium-nightly.msi.

 Windows-Specific Considerations